 \section{Results}

-Below, we describe the behavior of each individual GRB in our sample and whether some scenario of the conventional afterglow theory \citep[][]{rhoads99,granotsari02} can account for all observations.
-In Figs. \ref{fig:990510} through \ref{fig:171010a} we show the single or broken power-law fits and, if available, the best-fit analytical model, compared to the observed light curves of each individual object in our sample.
+Below, we describe the behavior of each individual GRB in our sample and whether some scenario of the conventional afterglow theory \citep[][]{rhoads99,granotsari02,vdhthesis} can account for all observations.
+For convenience, we summarize the scenarios and predicted light curve behavior in Table \ref{tab:stdmodel}.
+In Figs. \ref{fig:050820a} through \ref{fig:161219b} we show the single or broken power-law fits and, if available, the best-fit analytical model (with the CBM and jet break types of the best fit), compared to the observed light curves of each individual object in our sample.
 We also show the radio spectral energy distributions (SEDs) of the objects where light curves at multiple (at least 3) radio frequencies are available, compared to best-fitting model spectra.
 In each light curve, the dashed vertical line corresponds to the jet break time in either the X-ray broken power law fit or our best-fit model.
-Any data points with open symbols were ignored in the analytical model fit, e.g. because of early reverse shock features or host galaxy contamination.
+If data are available at enough frequencies to make the figure cluttered, we do not show all available frequencies; instead, we present a selection of frequencies that adequately demonstrates the behavior of the GRB compared to the model.
+All available data in our sources (Table \ref{tab:sample}) are used for model fitting, apart from any epochs specified below for each object and marked with open symbols, e.g. because of early reverse shock features or host galaxy contamination.